symbol/symbol-docs/source/concepts/transaction.rst

     **Mosaic Id**

-    Combination of namepsace name and mosaic name.
+    Combination of namespace name and mosaic name.
 For example "foo.bar:token".

     **Direction**